puppetlabs/puppet-docs/source/pe/3.3/quick_start_sudo.markdown

 >
 > * `sudo::conf ‘wheel’`: Create a sudoers rule to ensure that members of the wheel group have the ability to run any command using sudo.
 This resource creates a configuration fragment to define this rule in `/etc/sudoers.d/`.
 It will be called something like `10_wheel`.

-You will add this class at the same time you add the Saz-Sudo module.
+You will add this class at the same time you add the saz-sudo module.

-### Use the PE Console to Add the Privileges and Sudo classes
+### Use the PE Console to Add the privileges and sudo classes

 [classbutton]: ./images/quick/add_class_button.png
 [add_sudo]: ./images/quick/add_sudo.png
 [assign_sudo_group]: ./images/quick/assign_sudo_group.png

-The Saz-Sudo module contains several **classes**.
+The saz-sudo module contains several **classes**.
 [Classes](../puppet/3/reference/lang_classes.html) are named chunks of puppet code and are the primary means by which Puppet Enterprise configures nodes.
 For this procedure, you're going to add the `sudo` class to the **default** group.

 The **default** group contains all the nodes in your deployment (including the Puppet master), but you can [create your own group](./console_classes_groups.html#adding-a-new-group) or add the classes to individual nodes, depending on your needs.